 /

-Here is an example of assigning a value to each field separately:
+Here is an example of assigning values to each field separately:

 DECLARE